 Sand | not under 5,5 |

-Lime fertilizers such as garden lime, lime marl, algae lime and rock flour with mainly carbonated lime are well suited for the hobby garden.
+Lime fertilizers such as garden lime, lime marl, algae lime and Rock Flour with mainly carbonated lime are well suited for the hobby garden.
 These lime fertilizers contain a lot of natural lime, which works gently and slowly in the soil, improving it in the long term.
 This is because these limes must first be broken down microbially before the nutrients become available to the plants and can take effect.

 The soil is thus "fed" and builds up humus.
 This is good at first, but too much lime can leach out the soil in the long term.
 Too much biological activity can also lead to humus depletion and thus a decrease in soil fertility.
 You should therefore use lime with caution and always keep an eye on the soil pH.